Constraints-of-Thought: A Framework for Constrained Reasoning in Language-Model-Guided Search: Constraints-of-Thought Framework for Guided Search

 \subsection{Constraints-of-Thought}

 We introduce \textit{Constraints-of-Thought} (Const-o-T), a framework that represents structured reasoning steps guiding the agent’s decision-making process.
-Const-o-T encodes each reasoning step as a pair: a high-level strategic \emph{intent} and a corresponding formal \emph{constraint}.
-Let the environment state at time $t$ be $s_t \in \mathcal{S}$, and let the available action space be $\mathcal{A}(s_t)$.
-A Const-o-T step is defined as a tuple, $c_t = \langle \text{Intent }i_t, \text{Constraint }c_t \rangle$, where $\textbf{Intent }i_t \in \mathcal{I}$: A natural language description of the strategic reasoning (e.g., ``Reinforce a border to deter enemy'') and $\textbf{Constraint }c_t \in \mathcal{C}$: A machine-executable symbolic instruction (e.g., ``Place 5 troops on Territory A'') Once extracted, these $\langle \text{Intent }i_t, \text{Constraint }c_t \rangle$ pairs serve a dual role in planning.
+Const-o-T represents each reasoning step as an intent–constraint pair.
+Formally, a Const-o-T step is defined as $c_t = \langle i_t, \kappa_t \rangle$, where $i_t$ is a natural-language intent describing the strategic objective (e.g., ``Reinforce a border to deter enemy") and $\kappa_t$ is a machine-executable constraint that enforces the corresponding action restriction (e.g., ``Place 5 troops on Territory A").
+Once extracted, each $c_t = \langle i_t, \kappa_t \rangle$ pair serves a dual role in planning.
 The intent provides a human-interpretable explanation of the agent’s reasoning, while the constraint restricts the feasible action space by pruning actions that violate domain rules.
-Formally, given a state $s_t$, the constraint defines a reduced action set, $A'(s_t) \subseteq A(s_t)$, containing only actions consistent with $\text{Constraint}_t$.
-This structured representation enables the agent to generate plans that are both aligned with the user’s high-level strategy and executable within the environment.
+Formally, given a state $s_t$, the constraint defines a reduced action set, $A'(s_t) \subseteq A(s_t)$, containing only actions consistent with $\kappa_t$.
+This conversion of intermediate reasoning into executable action-set restrictions constitutes the core representation introduced by Const-o-T. Unlike prior LLM–search hybrids that use language models to generate candidate actions or evaluate nodes, Const-o-T uses intermediate reasoning to explicitly modify the planner’s feasible action set.
+In this formulation, reasoning steps act as executable controllers that restrict the search space rather than merely guiding exploration.
+The role of symbolic validation is to enforce feasibility constraints during search by preventing invalid actions from entering the search tree.
+Candidate actions that do not satisfy $\kappa_t$ are rejected prior to expansion.
+Constraints follow simple domain-specific schemas (e.g., ‘Place n troops on territory x’) that map to executable predicates $\kappa_t$.
+Validation is performed using domain-specific rule checkers (e.g., legality constraints in Risk, compilation checks in CAD, and symbolic consistency in arithmetic reasoning)